EduarddoEscobar/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+    The main differences are the this keyword and the life-cycle of a class-based component.
 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?
+    A componentWillMount function will be called when you want to make an api call and/or configure state once the component is initialized.
+A componentDidUpdate function will be called when you want to call another function/block of code after state has been altered.
 3. Define stateful logic.
+    Stateful logic is the logic that is built into the component that deals with state such as event handler functions or functions that format data.
 4. What are the three step of creating a successful test?
 What is done in each phase?
+    Arrange: Where you render all that is needed to test.
+    Act: Where you get/use all the elements from the DOM that you need to.
+    Assert: Where you are testing if elements are in the DOM or if values are correct or any other test that needed.